open-revolution/openrevolution/content/platformnomics.md

 Marketplaces like our modern digital platforms have a simple economics which is problematic for free market capitalism.
 Specifically, there is a positive feedback between buyers and sellers: more buyers at a fish market bring more sellers which in turn bring more buyers.
 This creates a winner-takes-all dynamic and any free competition between marketplaces ultimately tends towards "one" -- a single dominant player.
 This, in turn, means monopoly if that one platform/marketplace is exclusively owned and controlled.

-Monopoly is not inevitable though: we can have open platforms -- just as we have free and open marketsplace.
+Monopoly is not inevitable though: we can have open platforms -- just as we have free and open markets.
 To do this requires us to open the digital infrastructure and, where appropriate, to open the order book too.

 *Note: we'll use the term platform and marketplace interchangeably going forward.
 Today, "platform" is the more common term in the digital world and in economics ("two-sided platforms" etc).
 However, here we often prefer "marketplace" because it connects this with something both familiar and ancient.*